bledol-s/Odin-Recipes/README.md

 # Odin-Recipes

-This is an odin student, find different for a healthy breafast
+This is an odin student, find here-with different recipes for a healthy breakfast

 Note; this is only html